 This issue, we’re giving away three copies of How to Survive in the Georgian Navy: a sailor’s guide, courtesy of Osprey.
 Rigidly organised and harshly disciplined, the Georgian Royal Navy was an orderly and efficient fighting force that played a major role in Great Britain’s wars of the 18th and early 19th centuries.
 This concise, […]

 Author: Seema Syeda

-The November issue of MHM, the British military history magazine, is now on sale.
+The March issue of Military History Matters, the British military history magazine, is now on sale.
 To subscribe to the magazine, click here.
 To subscribe to the digital archive, click here.
 In this issue: Chariots of Victory In this month’s cover feature, MHM Editor Neil Faulkner analyses how an obscure Celtic warrior used chariot warfare to repel Caesar’s invasion […]

-The October issue of MHM, the British military history magazine, is now on sale.
+The February issue of Military History Matters, the British military history magazine, is now on sale.
 To subscribe to the magazine, click here.
 To subscribe to the digital archive, click here.
 In this issue: Geronimo: the Apache guerrilla In our cover feature, David Norris charts the extraordinary resistance of a Native American war-leader who was eventually outnumbered 400 to one. […]

 Last month, we asked you to think of something appropriately witty for this image from our feature on Alfred Munnings, published in the February issue of Military History Matters.
 We are delighted to announce the winners.
 WINNER ‘This incident was definitely worth logging.’ — William Arthurs RUNNERS UP ‘There’s simply no trace of where that tank went […]